logo

 Celestia is a project that breaks with the majority of blockchains currently on the market.

-Unlike the classic monolithic model of Ethereum, for example, Celestia offers a modular blockchain.
+Unlike the classic monolithic model of Ethereum, for example, Celestia offers a

 Pour faire face au trilemme de la blockchain, les développeurs ont misé sur la décomposition de la blockchain en couches.